-There was no consensus among the bargaining team, but the team determined that a request for this type of information should come from the MSEA executive board.
+There was no consensus among the bargaining team, but the team determined that a request for this type of information should come from the CEA executive board.
+Salisbury testified that she had planned to take the request to the CEA board because she believed the governing body had the authority to request this type of information.
 In order to prepare to take the request to their executive board, Theriault sent an email to Kitter asking about the Trust's policy regarding releasing the data to the District.
 In an email dated September 5, 2017, David Theriault specifically asked Kitter,

 In previous conversations, you have said that the Trust does not release claims information.
 To be able to best advise both the MSEA and CEA bargaining teams, it is helpful to know the basis for the Trust's policy of not releasing this information.
 It would be particularly helpful if you can direct me to specific language in Trust policy or law that can be shared with both bargaining teams and, possibly, the District.
-It would also be helpful to know if the Trust's policy is similar to other health insurance providers.
+It would also be helpful to know if the Trust's policy is similar to other health insurance providers.73

-In response, Kitter stated, "Without a broker of record letter from CEA and MSEA, naming Segal as their consultants, the Trust will not provide the claims data to Segal.
-After that, CEA and MSEA did not follow up with Kitter further to seek the information.
+In response, Kitter stated, "Without a broker of record letter from CEA and MSEA, naming Segal as their consultants, the Trust will not provide the claims data to Segal.74 After that, CEA and MSEA did not follow up with Kitter further to seek the information.75

 Kitter testified that she never had a conversation with CEA or MSEA about releasing claims data and that neither union ever told Kitter not to release the data.
-Kitter acknowledged at the hearing that the wording of her email was imprecise.
-Kitter clarified that in her response to Theriault, that she did not intend to convey that MSEA and CEA had refused to provide claims data, but that the Trust was not providing the census data because there was no broker of record letter.
-She clarified that because Segal only represented the District administrative employees, that she interpreted Cruse's inquiry, and framed her response accordingly, that Cruse only sought aggregate information for the District administrative group.
+76 Kitter acknowledged at the hearing that the wording of her email was imprecise.
+77 Kitter clarified that in her response to Theriault, that she did not intend to convey that MSEA and CEA had refused to provide claims data, but that the Trust was not providing the census data because there was no broker of record letter.
+78 She clarified that because Segal only represented the District administrative employees, that she interpreted Cruse's inquiry, and framed her response accordingly, that Cruse only sought aggregate information for the District administrative group.
+79